-''' p4 [g-opts] integrate [options] fromFile[revRange] toFile p4 [g-opts] integrate [options] -b branch [toFile[fromRevRange]...] p4 [g-opts] integrate [options] -b branch -s fromFile[revRange] [toFile...] options: -c changelist# -d -Dflag -f -h -i -I -n -r -t -v '''
+''' p4 [g-opts] integrate [options] fromFile[revRange] toFile p4 [g-opts] integrate [options] -b branch [toFile[fromRevRange]...] p4 [g-opts] integrate [options] -b branch -s fromFile[revRange] [toFile...] options: -c changelist# -d -Dflag -f -h -i -I -o -n -r -t -v '''

 When you've made changes to a file that need to be propagated to another file, start the process with p4 integrate.
-The simplest form of this command is p4 integrate from File to File; this lets the Perforce server know that changes in from File need to be propagated to to File, and has the following effects:
+The simplest form of this command is p4 integrate fromFile toFile; this lets the Perforce server know that changes in fromFile need to be propagated to toFile, and has the following effects:

-- If toFile doesn't yet exist, fromFile is copied to toFile, then toFile is opened for branch in the client workspace. - If toFile exists, and was originally branched from fromfile as above, then toFile is opened for integrate.
+- If toFile doesn't yet exist, fromFile is copied to toFile, then toFile is opened for branch in the client workspace. - If toFile exists, and shares a common ancestor with fromfile as above, then toFile is opened for integrate.
 You can then use p4 resolve to propagate all of, portions of, or none of the changes in fromFile to toFile.
-The p4 resolve command uses fromFile as theirs, toFile as yours, and the previously integrated revision of fromFile as base. - If both toFile and fromFile exist, but toFile was not originally branched from fromFile, the integration is rejected. - If fromFile was deleted at its last revision, toFile is opened for delete in the client workspace.
+The p4 resolve command uses fromFile as theirs, toFile as yours, and the common ancestor of fromFile as base. - If both toFile and fromFile exist, but toFile shares no common ancestor with fromFile, the integration is rejected.
+Use the -i flag to force a baseless merge. - If fromFile was deleted at its last revision, toFile is opened for delete in the client workspace.